-Lifestyle Changes That Can Help You Manage Depression
+Lifestyle Changes That May Help You Manage Depression

 Medically reviewed by Katrice Hollins, LCSW, LICSW

-Depression is a serious mental health disorder that affects almost 300 million people around the world.
-For the past several years, public awareness about the importance of mental health has been increasing.
-In fact, several movies about depression attempt to explain more about the condition.
-Many common mental and physical symptoms of depression—lack of energy, low mood, sleep disturbances, changes in appetite, etc.—can impact daily life in a significant way.
-When this happens, it can help to utilize coping strategies for dealing with depression that are both available and backed by science.
+Depression, or major depressive disorder, is a serious mental health disorder that affects almost 300 million people around the world.
+Many common mental and physical symptoms of clinical depression—like lack of energy, low mood, sleep disturbances, changes in appetite, loss of interest in activities previously enjoyed—can impact daily life in a significant way.
+When this happens, it can help to use research-based coping strategies for dealing with depression in addition to seeking professional treatment.

-While a combination of some type of therapy—such as psychodynamic therapy, dialectical behavior therapy, or cognitive behavioral therapy and medication is typically the first-line treatment for depression, making certain alterations to your daily routine can produce noticeable benefits.
-For example, engaging in regular exercise, spending time with supportive family members, and practicing self-care tips can all contribute to relieving depression symptoms and improving your mental well-being.
-Below, we’re going to discuss common lifestyle changes that you can implement in order to alleviate symptoms of depression and manage stress more effectively.
+While some types of talk therapy—such as psychodynamic therapy, dialectical behavior therapy, or cognitive behavioral therapy––sometimes in combination with medication is typically the first-line treatment for depression, making certain changes to your daily routines could also help you manage symptoms.
+Below, we’ll discuss common lifestyle changes that you can implement in conjunction with professional treatment to potentially reduce symptoms of major depressive disorder and manage stress more effectively.

 iStock/LumiNola